simonw/sqlite-utils/docs/cli.rst

 You can pass as many column-name column-type pairs as you like.
 Valid types are ``integer``, ``text``, ``float`` and ``blob``.

+Pass ``--pk`` more than once for a compound primary key that covers multiple columns.

 You can specify columns that should be NOT NULL using ``--not-null colname``.
 You can specify default values for columns using ``--default colname defaultvalue``.

 .. code-block:: bash